-Tabatha is a program assistant with the Program on Nonviolent Action, where she works on applied research and programming related to nonviolent movements.
+Tabatha is a program specialist with the Program on Nonviolent Action, where she works on applied research and programming related to nonviolent movements.
 Prior to joining USIP, Tabatha spent four years managing leadership development programs at the Partnership for Public Service, a nonpartisan nonprofit focused on making the federal government work more effectively.
 During this time, Tabatha also led DC’s largest all-volunteer anti-human trafficking nonprofit, DC Stop Modern Slavery, where she worked to raise awareness and promote community action to combat trafficking in the greater Washington area.

 Tabatha’s interests focus on community engagement and empowerment in emergency and conflict settings.
 She most recently conducted research with the UN Department of Peacekeeping Operations in New York and Liberia, with a focus on community engagement and inclusivity in the peacekeeping process.

 Tabatha holds a master’s degree with a focus on human rights, humanitarian policy, and conflict resolution from Columbia University’s School of International and Public Affairs and a bachelor’s degree in international affairs and modern languages from the Georgia Institute of Technology.